-- Southwest Rapid Rewards Premier Business card ($99 annual fee; 70,000 points up bonus earned after spending $3,000 in three months)
+- Southwest Airlines Rapid Rewards Premier Business Credit Card – $99 annual fee; Companion Pass + 60,000 points after spending $3,000 within three months.

 Companion Pass aside… those are pretty boring perks.
 The Chase Sapphire Preferred Card offers 2x points on ALL travel and dining spending rather than spending ONLY on Southwest flights.
 Plus, the Chase Sapphire Preferred Card is a transfer partner with Southwest airlines, so while these point transfers wouldn’t count towards the Companion Pass, you could earn more points towards travel on Southwest Airlines by using the Chase Sapphire Preferred card on everyday spending rather than any of Southwest Airlines’ own credit cards.

 Earning the Companion Pass